carlosplazaaguilera/Traccar2Kml/README.md

 Last update.
- 29th October 2020, Carlos Plaza Aguilera hidrantescpa@gmail.com
+ 29th October 2020, Carlos Plaza Aguilera

  This code is under development and no working version exist.
 Help needed.

- Carlos Plaza Aguilera